spatialos/CppBlankProject/README.md

 spatial local launch
 ```

-And you can connect a new instance of the external C++ worker:
+To connect a new instance of the external C++ worker:

 ```
 spatial local worker launch External local